Aakriti14-grg/OS-assessments/Week1/week1.md

 These commands demonstrate effective operating system resource management and configuration verification.

-Conclusion
+## Conclusion

 Week 1 focused on planning and designing a secure, efficient, and well-structured virtualised operating system environment.
-Through careful distribution selection, consistent workstation configuration, balanced resource allocation, and network isolation, the system establishes a strong foundation for security enforcement and performance monitoring in subsequent weeks.
-This foundation enables systematic security hardening and performance evaluation in subsequent weeks of the coursework.
+Through careful distribution selection, consistent workstation configuration, balanced resource allocation, and network isolation, the system establishes a strong foundation for security enforcement and performance monitoring in subsequent weeks of the coursework.